 Howell C. Mette, founding partner of prominent Harrisburg law firm Mette, Evans and Woodside, died peacefully surrounded by his children, on January 11, 2020, two years to the day after the death of his beloved wife and high school sweetheart Elizabeth Vosburgh Mette, and just shy of his 92nd birthday.
 Howell was born February 8, 1928 to Joseph C. and Mary Schoener Mette of Shamokin, PA.
 He played in the orchestra and marching band both for Shamokin High School and for Dickinson College, from which he graduated Phi Beta Kappa and Omicron Delta Kappa for academic excellence and leadership.
 He received his Bachelor of Laws from Dickinson Law School, and his Master of Laws with a Specialty in Taxation from New York University School of Law.
 A tax specialty was unusual in 1952; Howell was hired immediately out of NYU to teach tax law at Dickinson, and to serve as Deputy Attorney General for the Pennsylvania Department of Justice under Attorney General Robert E. Woodside.
 After authoring an opinion that a proposed graduated income tax was unconstitutional, Howell drafted and helped to implement the 1953 PA Sales Tax Act.
 A humorous account of his work on that groundbreaking tax code was featured in the January 23, 1954 “Talk of the Town” column in the New Yorker.

-To send flowers in memory of Howell C. Mette, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Howell C. Mette, please visit our Heartfelt Sympathies Store.

 In 1956, Mr. Mette went into private practice with Harrisburg firm Rhoads, Sinon and Reader.
 In 1969, Howell and others founded what is now the firm Mette, Evans and Woodside, where he was still active 50 years later at the time of his death.
 He also served for 50 years, till 2002, as an adjunct professor at Dickinson Law School, now part of Pennsylvania State University.
 In 1985, Dickinson honored him with a Doctor of Laws Degree, and in 1989, with the Edward C. First Distinguished Faculty Achievement Award.
 Many attorneys and judges both formerly and currently active in the Harrisburg area have been Howell’s students, colleagues, and friends.